ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     }
 ```

-Finally we will send out the Tuples to a `TrafficCountBolt` which will gather some general statistics.
+Finally we will send out the tuples to a `TrafficCountBolt` which will gather some general statistics.

 ``` java
     public class TrafficCountBolt extends BaseRichBolt {